tjaffrel/Deep-HP-tutorial/README.md

 # Contact
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.<br />

-If you want to add your Mahchine Learning Potential code inside Deep-HP, [Contact us](https://piquemalresearch.com/)!
+If you want to add your favorite machine learning potential code inside Deep-HP, [Contact us](https://piquemalresearch.com/)!

 # Please Cite